bup/bup/Documentation/bup-get.1.md

     bup get -s /source/repo --ff foo
-    bup get -s /source/repo --ff: foo/latest bar bup get -s /source/repo --pick: foo/2010-10-10-101010 .tag/bar
+    bup get -s /source/repo --ff: foo/latest bar bup get -s /source/repo --pick: foo/2010-10-10-101010 bar bup get -s /source/repo --pick: foo/2010-10-10-101010 .tag/bar

+The behavior of any given METHOD is determined in part by the *ref* and *dest* types, i.e. branch, save, tag, etc.

 As a special case, if *ref* names the "latest" save symlink, then bup will act exactly as if the save that "latest" points to had been